and Facebook is back with its wisdom from the years gone by…

 Recently having a discussion over a few things and career growth came to fore.
 As the discussion was with few of my older students (was a college teacher, in some other life… ) and colleagues, naturally it tended towards how can one grow in their career.
-Continue reading “People manager: To be or not to be”
+Surprisingly, the answer from most of them was one day to become a “Manager” and manage a large team.

 Every now and then, we, the people in IT field keep on hearing stuff about the next big thing or the latest buzzword.
 Be it Analytics, Big Data, Cloud and more recently Internet of Things (IoT).
 Every year or two, new buzzwords come up and start defining the timelines.